MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Proposed Method:

-To prevent client-side reconstruction of the original model from multiple copies, the server applies a reparameterization to each block prior to releasing the perturbed models.
-We derive functionally invariant reparameterization on Transformer model architectures~\citep{vaswani2017attention}, extending previous work on neural network functional invariance~\citep{kuurkova1994functionally}.
+To prevent client-side reconstruction of the original model from multiple copies when scalars $\{\alpha_k\}_{k=1}^{m}$ are leaked, since a small number of scalar keys alone provides insufficient security, the server applies a reparameterization to each block prior to releasing the perturbed models.
+We extend previous work on neural network functional invariance~\citep{kuurkova1994functionally} to derive functionally invariant reparameterization on modern Transformer model architectures.

 Let $\Theta$ denote the parameter tuple of an attention or feed-forward network (FFN) block, and let $f_{\Theta} : \mathbb{R}^{d_{\mathrm{model}}} \rightarrow \mathbb{R}^{d_{\mathrm{model}}}$ denote the forward function induced by $\Theta$.
 We consider a family of \emph{reparameterizations} acting on the parameter space, defined as invertible mappings $T : \Theta \mapsto T(\Theta)$ equipped with explicit inverses $T^{-1}$.